 At MessageBird, we do everything in our power to protect your data and give you full control over your personal data on our platform.
 Our aim is that you always feel informed and empowered with respect to safeguarding your own privacy, and the privacy of your customers.
-As a Cloud Communications Platform as a Service (CPaaS), we process personal data in order to deliver our services.
+As a Cloud based Omnichannel Platform as a Service (OPaaS), we process personal data in order to deliver our services.
 This Privacy Statement applies to all affiliated entities of MessageBird, unless a separate statement has been set forth, and contains information about what data we collect, why we collect it, and how we handle that data.

-This version of our Privacy Statement has been updated to give you a better understanding of how we treat personal data and to call your attention to new features.
+This latest version of our Privacy Statement has been updated to give you a better understanding of how we treat personal data and to call your attention to our new features.
 The updated document is even more user-friendly and addresses new data protection regulations, including amongst others, the EU’s General Data Protection Regulation, the e-Privacy Directive, the UK’s Data Protection Act 2018, the Californian California Consumer Privacy Act (CCPA), and Singapore’s Personal Data Protection Act 2012 (PDPA).
 If you are interested you can view the previous statement here.

 We only ask for personal data when we need it for the purposes of making use of the services of MessageBird or to provide you with relevant information.
 Whether you sign up to our newsletter, accept the general terms and conditions, or sign an order form, you provide your personal data to us for a particular purpose.
 You always have the opportunity to explicitly agree to the collection, use, disclosure, and sharing of the information you’ve provided.
 That applies even when you're browsing our website, where you can manage your cookie preferences.
 You can review your personal data and change your settings at all times.

-Since customers integrate our products in their own software applications, we don’t interact with their end users directly.
-When customers do share end-user information with us, we always handle that data in accordance with data protection regulations, including GDPR.
+Since customers integrate our products in their own software applications, we don’t interact with their end-users directly.
+When customers do share end-user information with us, we always handle that data in accordance with the applicable data protection regulations, including GDPR.
 We don’t use that data for any purposes other than those specifically issued by the customer who provides the data, the general terms and conditions of MessageBird and this privacy statement.

 Throughout this document you’ll encounter the mention of several roles and responsibilities.
 Here’s a quick explanation of the different roles, responsibilities, and systems of governance that play an integral part in ensuring your data is protected.

-Processor is the company that provides part of the service of the Controller, and needs specific personal data in control of the Controller in order to do so.
+The processor is the company that provides part of the service of the controller, and needs specific personal data in control of the controller in order to do so.
 To give an example: when one of our customers sends a campaign through our platform, we need personal data such as a phone number to fulfil the service.
-The Processor only processes personal data according to the instructions of the Controller.
+The processor only processes personal data according to the instructions of the controller.

 We collect personal data for specific purposes, and we’ll always tell you what those are when we collect it.
 We’ll use the collected data for the specified purpose alone, as long as our relationship stays the same.
 If our relationship changes, we may need more information.
-For example, if you fill out a form to request more information about one of our products, we’ll use your data to send it to you.
+For example, if you fill out a form to request more information about one of our products, we’ll use your contact data to send the requested product information to you.
 If you then decide to become a customer, we’ll need additional information including your billing address for the purpose of providing you with the services you are interested in.

-Here’s a list of the purposes for which we’ll request or use your data:
+Here’s the list of the purposes for which we’ll request or use your data: